-- 34) For the next row after the location we'll use a text area.
-In the fist cell of the row, type Address:. - 35) In the second cell of the row, choose Insert, Form and then Textarea. - 36) Set the properties for the text area as shown below.
-Note that the column width may end up being different widths in different we browsers.
+- 38) For the next row after the location we'll use a text area.
+In the first cell of the row, type Address:. - 39) In the second cell of the row, choose Insert, Form and then Textarea. - 40) Set the properties for the text area as shown below.
+Note that the column width may not be the same as the textbox width as the widths can vary with different browsers.

-- 37) The next row will use radio buttons.
-In the first cell of the next row type Gardening Skill:. - 38) Select the next cell and then from the Insert menu, select Form and Radio Button. - 39) Make sure the radio button you just inserted is selected so you can change the properties. - 40) The properties along with an explanation of each are listed below.
+- 41) The next row will use radio buttons.
+In the first cell of the next row type Gardening Skill:. - 42) Select the next cell and then from the Insert menu, select Form and Radio Button. - 43) Make sure the radio button you just inserted is selected so you can change the properties. - 44) The properties along with an explanation of each are listed below.
 Make the changes indicated.

 Property Radio Button Purpose The name of the control - normally radio buttons are in groups where only one can be selected at a time.
 If you want several of them to be a part of a group, make sure they all have the same value in this property.
-Change to: Skill Checked Value This specifies what information is sent with the form results if this option is selected. amateur Initial State If several radio buttons are part of a group, you can set a certain radio button to be selected by default.
+Change to: Skill Skill Checked Value This specifies what information is sent with the form results if this option is selected.
+Initial State If several radio buttons are part of a group, you can set a certain radio button to be selected by default.
 Make sure no more than one in a group as set to Checked.
-Unchecked Radio Button Checked v alue amateur Initial state Q Che cked skill hecked
+Radio Button Checked value amateur Initial state Checked Skill (i) U nchecked

-41) Next to the radio button type Amateur.
+45) Next to the radio button type Amateur.

-42) Add two more radio buttons and text so that it looks like the example below.
-Each one should have a Radio button property similar to the text next to it.
+46) Add two more radio buttons and text so that it looks like the example below.
+Each one should have a Checked Value property similar to the text next to it.
 If you like you can set one of them to be checked by default.
+They all need to have the same Radio Button name property (Skill) to tell the web browser that they are part of the same radio button group.

-43) For the next row, we'll merge both cells so that they become one cell.
+47) For the next row, we'll merge both cells so that they become one cell.
 Select both cells in the row.

-- 44) In the Properties panel, click on the Merge cells icon.
+- 48) In the Properties panel, click on the Merge cells icon.

 This will cause the first cell to have the COLSPAN="2" attribute added to its table data (TD) tag while the second cell, which is no longer needed will be removed.
-Check the Code View ( [Ctrl] []) to see the changes. - 45) In the merged cell, enter the text Would you like to followed by a blank space. - 46) From the Insert menu select Form and Checkbox. - 47) Complete the properties as follows.
+Check the Code View ( [Ctrl] []) to see the changes. - 49) In the merged cell, enter the text Would you like to followed by a blank space. - 50) From the Insert menu select Form and Checkbox. - 51) Complete the properties as follows.

-48) Add some more text and another Checkbox so that it appears like the following example.
+52) Add some more text and another Checkbox so that it appears like the following example.
 Make sure the second checkbox has catalogue for the Name and Value properties.

-Would you like to e receive email updates receive a catalogue
+Would you like to receive email updates receive a catalogue

-- 49) For the last row, put the text Comments: in the first cell and another text area called Comments in the second cell.
-Make it the same size as the previous text area. - 50) Delete any blank lines that may be between the table and the form buttons.
+- 53) For the last row, put the text Comments: in the first cell and another text area called Comments in the second cell.
+Make it the same size as the previous text area (You can copy the previous text area and simply change the TextField property). - 54) Delete any blank lines that may be between the table and the form buttons.
 The completed form should look like the following example